rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### CPU alarms

-The following criteria returns a `Warning` status when CPU usage exceeds 90% and a `Critical` status when CPU usage exceeds 95%.
+The following criteria return a `Warning` status when CPU usage exceeds 90% and a `Critical` status when CPU usage exceeds 95%.

     if (metric['usage_average'] > 95)